Rainbow authentication portal (1.239.2)

 Bearer

-For accessing the API a valid JWT token or a valid OAuth has to be provided access token must be passed in all the queries in the 'Authorization' header.
+For accessing the API, a valid JWT token or a valid OAuth access token can be passed in the 'Authorization' header.

 Security Scheme Type API Key